PhD programme in Economics

 The graduate students' council

-The official channel of communication between the graduate students and the department as well as other bodies of relevance.
+The official channel of communication between graduate students and the department as well as other bodies of relevance.

 Contact